arivera12/BlazorDownloadFile/README.md

 # BlazorDownloadFile
 Blazor download files to the browser from c#.

+This packages was inspired of blazor lacks of built-in binary data downloader.

+This packages makes that posible with a little js interop.

 ## Installation